‘Jersey Shore’ Star Nicole ‘Snooki’ Polizzi Blames Editing For Dramatic Antics After Tumultuous Episode

 “I don’t like when I’m called a mean girl, when my friends are called mean girls, because we’re not f*cking mean girls.
 It’s just a big thing for me because I dealt with that in high school.”

 While tweeting during the show, Nicole admitted that she was being very dramatic that night and said she stormed out of the house four times, when the show only showed her doing it once.
-Eventually, the Dancing With the Stars alum began re-tweeting negative comments about herself and engaged with users who had nothing but bad things to say about her and her best friend Jenni.
-Nicole likes to troll the trolls occasionally and poked fun at those who bashed her antics, saying they could continue enjoying watching her on a reality show.
+Eventually, the Dancing With the Stars alum began retweeting negative comments about herself and engaged with users who had nothing but bad things to say about her and her best friend Jenni.
+Nicole likes to troll the trolls occasionally and in this case, she poked fun at those who bashed her antics, saying they could continue enjoying watching her on a reality show.

-Nicole, Jenni, and Angelina will sit down for a conversation in the next episode and while it appears as if Nicole and Angelina have a calm conversation, it doesn’t look like Jenni is as receptive to her enemy.
+Nicole, Jenni, and Angelina will sit down for a conversation in the next episode and while it appears as if Nicole and Angelina have a calm conversation, it doesn’t look like Jenni is as receptive toward her enemy.

 Jersey Shore Family Vacation airs every Thursday night at 8 p.m.
-ET on MTV.
+EDT on MTV.

 Delivered To Your INBOX